JeremyMet/matrix_bot/README.md

 All services are "clock insensitive" by default (meaning their *run_on_clock* subroutines will **not** be called once per second).
 This sensitivity of modules can be switched on (*matrix_obj.add_timer_to_service(service)*) or switched off (*matrix_obj.remove_timer_to_service(service)*) separately.

 In a matrix room in which module *A* has been installed, one simply has to write *tbot A* to call the *A* module.
-Of course, parameters can be added to the message as *tbot A parameter_0 parameter_1 ... parameter_n* but this input should be manually processed in the *run* method.
+Of course, parameters can be added to the message as *tbot A parameter_0 parameter_1 ... parameter_n* but this input should be manually parsed/processed in the *run* method.

 ## Admin module